mofrim/42-exam-dotfiles/readme.md

 app is `Ctrl-_` which maximizes the current pane to the whole window.
 This i use when i want to focus on the actual coding in vim.

-Something about my cfg: i use the xkb option `caps:swapescape` what this does: it swaps the caps-lock key with the escape key.
+Two more things about my cfg: i use the xkb option `caps:swapescape` what this does: it swaps the caps-lock key with the escape key.
 In Vim you quite often have to switch between normal and insert mode.
 So, in order to do this more efficiently it is a good practice to move the ESC key closer to the home-row.
 Plus: who needs Caps-Lock anyway, EXCEPT FOR SHOUTING?
-Which of course we never do.
+Which of course we never do :)
+The `xset` command is for setting a relatively fast repeat rate for the keyboard.
+I like it that way, others might have problems with being able to move so fast...

 ## My **vim** motions / words / whatever essentials